S1ngularityPoint/SOC2024_Mentor/README.md

 # One-Program-To-Outspeed-Them-All
 Welcome to our SOC "One Program To Outspeed Them All".
-Join us as we dwelve deep into the concepts of threads, SIMD (Single Instruction/ Multiple Data), the openCL library and ultimately a fun project to end at a high note :)
+Join us as we program keeping performance first and foremost!
 Here is the tentative schedule:

 ## Week 0 : Setting up